NOAA-GFDL/MDTF-diagnostics/diagnostics/top_heaviness_metric/doc/top_heaviness_metric.rst

 To assess how well ω' approximates ω, the fractional variance is calculated over each grid point.
 The fractional variance is defined as the square of the pearson correlation between ω' and ω.
 As shown in Figure 2,  ω' explains more than 80% of the vertical variance over most tropical/subtropical oceanic grid points.

 The top-heaviness ratio (r) is presented in Figure 3.
-Since we are interested in the deep convective regions, grid points with O1 less than zero are not shown.
 The Western Pacific is dominated by more top-heavy vertical profiles while the Eastern Pacific and Atlantic are characterized by more bottom-heavy profiles, exhibiting a great contrast.